ClaireLee22/gRPC_web_log/README.md

   | UpdateSpecifiedArticle| doUpdateSpecifiedArticle  |
   | RemoveSpecifiedArticle | doRemoveSpecifiedArticle |

+  + *Service1*: SaveAllArticles \ doArticleStreaming

+    - Server: receive articles which are streaming from client and save those received articles into a json file for future reference.
+    - Client: provide a text file of articles to server

-  + Service1: SaveAllArticles \ doArticleStreaming
+  + *Service2*: SaveAllArticles \ doArticleStreaming

     - Server: receive articles which are streaming from client and save those received articles into a json file for future reference.
     - Client: provide a text file of articles to server